sharifbubuka/sharifbubuka/README.md

 I'm a 22 year old, who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a Computer Science student at Makerere University, in Uganda.
-- 📚 I’m currently learning web devlopment with the MERN stack.
+- 📚 I am a MERN stack developer and exploring my interest in Blockchain technologies.
-- 👯 I’m looking for a software development part-time job or internship.
+- 👯 We are building a better and more local way to fundraise at <a href="https://github.com/Papohand">Papohand Inc.</a> Reach out, if that's a challenge you'd love solving.
-- 💡 I love solving challenges.
-Feel free to sit down with me and take me through it.
+- 💡 Otherwise, fun is logically justified.
+I love travelling, learning new languages, insightful talks and recording music.

 <div>